teamstarter/gsg-boilerplate-typescript/README.md

 Creates a sqlite database file in the data folder and runs the migrations and seeds.
 If the database file already exists the file is replaced by a new one.
 This command is useful to clean the database and get a default one.

+### `yarn db-migrate`

+Run the migration in the "migrations" folder if they have not yet been successfully migrated.
+For more information on how the sequelize migrations works, check [here](https://sequelize.org/docs/v6/other-topics/migrations/).

 ### `./node_modules/.bin/pm2 log`

 Use this command to print logs in the terminal.
 It's useful to have some realtime logs when you need to debug your app.